Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand_CHARMMff/README.md

 istrng=0.15, fillratio=4.0, radiopt=0
 /
 ```

+1.  :man_raising_hand: I'm a code annotation!
+I can contain `code`, __formatted
+    text__, images, ... basically anything that can be written in Markdown.

 !!! warning "Remember"
     `radiopt = 0` is recommended which means using radii from the `prmtop` file